-- 1. Issuer: evaluation of the sustainability profile of CDP, including: - ▶ Issuer's ESG performance, based on the sustainability rating performed in September 2017 through our complete process of assessment and ranking, which have been updated and monitored since then. - ▶ Issuer's involvement in potential ESG controversies' and controversial activities3. - 2.
-Issuance: assessment of the coherence between the Bond and the Issuer's sustainability commitments, and evaluation of the Bond's alignment with the SBG.
+- 1. Issuer: evaluation of the ESG performance of CDP, including: - ▶ Issuer's ESG rating profile, based on the sustainability rating performed in September 2017 through our complete process of assessment and ranking, which was updated in July 2018. - ▶ Issuer's management of potential ESG controversies, and involvement in controversial activities. - 2.
+Issuance: we updated the assessment of the coherence between the Bond and the Issuer's sustainability commitments, and the evaluation of the Bond's alignment with the SBP.

-Vigeo Eiris' sources of information are gathered from our rating database, CDP, press content providers and stakeholders, complemented by interviews with involved managers, held at the Issuer's offices in Rome (Italy).
-Vigeo Eiris has carried out its due diligence from June 4th to September 13th 2018.
+Vigeo Eiris' sources of information are gathered from our ESG rating database, press content providers and stakeholders, and documents provided by CDP.

-We could access all the appropriate documents and to meet all solicited people.
+Vigeo Eiris has carried out its due diligence from March 1st to March 8th, 2019.
 We consider that the provided information enables us to establish our opinions with a reasonable level of assurance on their completeness, precision and reliability.